AdobeDocs/analytics-2.0-apis/bdia.md

 ### Query String Format

 The *"queryString"* column must have the values in its key/value pairs be fully URL encoded.
 This includes any multibyte characters included in the field.
 Its contents will be used in a URI GET or POST call to Analytics.
-When SDC submits a queryString row to Adobe Analytics, it will add the following param values if they are not present:
+When BDIA submits a queryString row to Adobe Analytics, it will add the following param values if they are not present:
 - AQB=1 (Start of server call params)
 - AQE=1 (End of server call params)
 - ce=UTF-8 (Character Encoding of UTF-8)